awsdocs/aws-site-to-site-vpn-user-guide/doc_source/HowToTestEndToEnd_Linux.md

    Minimum = 0ms, Maximum = 0ms, Average = 0ms
    ```

+To test tunnel failover, you can temporarily disable one of the tunnels on your customer gateway device, and repeat the above step\.
+You cannot disable a tunnel on the AWS side of the VPN connection\.

-You can now use SSH or RDP to connect to your instances in the VPC\.
+You can use SSH or RDP to connect to your instances in the VPC\.
 For more information about how to connect to a Linux instance, see [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#EC2_ConnectToInstance_Linux) in the *Amazon EC2 User Guide for Linux Instances*\.
 For more information about how to connect to a Windows instance, see [Connect to your Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2Win_GetStarted.html#EC2Win_ConnectToInstanceWindows) in the *Amazon EC2 User Guide for Windows Instances*\.